 step 3. boot android os

-After creating bootable USB, let it plugged and restart your computer when it boots press the ESC key (or other) to select “Boot devices” and choose the USB stick to boot from it.
-An extended step by step guide is here.
+After creating a bootable USB, let it plugged and restart your computer when it boots press the ESC key (or other) to select “Boot devices” and choose the USB stick to boot from it.
+An extended step-by-step guide is here.